devanshk/Duco/README.md

 Duco is Tinder for artwork, created at the Carnegie Museum of Art's 120th Anniversary.

-##What it is
+##What it does
+Duco helps users find art they like, and museums gauge what art customers look for.
 The user swipes left or right based on a snap judgement on whether they like a piece of art.
 We take in a json with the museum's art data and populate our own system with it.
 As the user keeps swiping, our algorithm determines their preferences.

 Here's an example of an architecture-buff swiping around.